FlowFuse/website/src/webinars/2024/elevating-nodered-a-flowfuse-platform-update.md

 ---
-title: Elevating Node-RED: A FlowFuse Platform Update
+title: "Elevating Node-RED: A FlowFuse Platform Update"
 subtitle: In this platform update webinar Nick O’Leary, co-founder and CTO of FlowFuse will reveal the latest features and whats coming up next in the FlowFuse platform.
 image: